-Pyka seeks an exemption under both Parts 61 and 137 to use as pilot holding a remote pilot certificate with small UAS rating.
+Pyka seeks an exemption under both Parts 61 and 137 to use as pilot holding a remote pilot certificate with small UAS rating under Part 107 for these Part 91 operations.
 Pyka states that its pilots will comply with the knowledge and skills requirements in Part 137, and the UAS-specific pilot training requirements in its Training Program submitted confidentially to FAA.
-The Coalition believes that holding a remote pilot certificate under Part 107 should be sufficient for an operation under section 44807.
+The Coalition believes that holding a remote pilot certificate under Part 107 should be sufficient for operations under section 44807.
 With the adoption of Part 107, in which a remote pilot certificate with small UAS rating is accepted in lieu of a Part 61 airman certificate, the FAA should similarly accept that certificate, with UAS-specific additional training requirements, for UAS over 55 lbs., as well as certain Part 137-related skills and knowledge requirement.